 A council can be made up of between six to 15 councillors, depending on the number set by the individual local government.
 Where the local community, and not the councillors, elect a mayor, councillor numbers are limited to between five to 14.

-In addition to the elected councillors, staff are employed to administer local government, and are overseen by the Chief Executive Officer.
+In addition to the elected councillors, staff are employed to administer local government, overseen by the Chief Executive Officer.

-For more information, visit the Department of Local Government and Communities.
+For more information, visit the Department of Local Government, Sport and Cultural Industries.

 Enrolling to vote in a local government election